byambaa1982/data_pipeline_in_gcp/README.md

 Thankfully, Google Cloud (GCP) offers some awesome serverless tools where you can run a workflow like this for next to no cost.

 In this repo, we will look to do the following:

--Set up Cloud Function and Cloud Storage
+- Set up Cloud Function and Cloud Storage
--Extract data
+- Extract data
--Transform data
+- Transform data
--Load data
+- Load data
--Automate our pipeline
+- Automate our pipeline

 ## The Workflow